marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2021-11-04-Synapse Analytics DEP.md

 date: "2023-05-09"
 categories: ["Data", "Analytics", "Security"]
 ---
-For my second post, I'm going to focus on a subject that is of major concern to many of my clients, data security inside their Data platform.
+For my second post, I'm going to focus on a subject that is of major concern to many of my customers, data security inside their Data platform.

 Beyond the network security aspects, what preoccupies companies are the aspects around data exfiltration which is a very considered threat by the security team.We will address this topic through the usage of [Microsoft Azure Synapse Analytics](https://azure.microsoft.com/en-us/products/synapse-analytics/){:target="_blank"} ,an enterprise analytics service.